Trading context

 - Hold balances and positions in instruments and assets.

-- Are the channels through which strategies trade.
+- Are the channels through which live deployments operate.

 From a high level: